-A complete guide to the WBES is available on the World Bank's website.9
+A complete guide to the WBES is available on the World Bank's website.

 2.4.
-World Bank Global Findex Database 202210
+World Bank Global Findex Database 2022

 The Global Findex Database provides over 100 indicators on topics such as account ownership, payments, savings, credit, and financial resilience.
 The indicators in the Global Findex 2022 database are drawn from survey data covering 128,000 people in 123 economies, representing 91% of the world's population.
-The survey was carried out over the 2021 calendar year by Gallup, Inc., as part of its Gallup World Poll, using randomly selected, nationally representative samples.
-The target population is the entire civilian, noninstitutionalized population age 15 and up.
+The survey was carried out over the 2021 calendar year by

-Data relating to Swift messaging flows are published with the permission of S.W.I.F.T.
+&lt;sup>6 Data relating to Swift messaging flows are published with the permission of S.W.I.F.T.
 SC.
 SWIFT © 2023.
 All rights reserved.
 Because financial institutions have multiple means to exchange information about their financial transactions, Swift statistics on financial flows do not represent complete market or industry statistics.
 Swift disclaims all liability for any decisions based, in full or in part, on Swift statistics, and for their consequences.
 To learn more about Swift, see here.

-MT103 refers to a payment message type sent by or on behalf of the financial institution of the ordering customer, directly or through (a) correspondent(s), to the financial institution of the beneficiary customer.
+&lt;sup>7 MT103 refers to a payment message type sent by or on behalf of the financial institution of the ordering customer, directly or through (a) correspondent(s), to the financial institution of the beneficiary customer.
 It is used to convey a funds transfer instruction in which the ordering customer or the beneficiary customer, or both, are non-financial institutions from the perspective of the Sender.
 See Swift website for more details.

-8 To learn more about the World Bank Enterprise Surveys, see here.
+&lt;sup>8 To learn more about the World Bank Enterprise Surveys, see here.

-To learn more about the World Bank Global Findex Database, see here.
+&lt;sup>10 To learn more about the World Bank Global Findex Database, see here.